+Once on the glideslope, we need to start descending.
 What's a good rate?
 It depends on our groundspeed.
 In our case, we're going at 75 knots (there's almost no wind, so our airspeed and groundspeed are the same), and it turns out that we need to descend at around 400 feet per minute.
 With the autopilot, that's pretty easy - just dial in -400, and you're set (but remember to reduce power to keep our speed at 75 knots, or you'll hit the runway going pretty fast, and be prepared to adjust things if you drift above or below the glide slope).

 Without the autopilot, it's also pretty easy - just reduce power.
 How much?
-In drop second notch of this case, with our plane, to around 1700 RPM.
-Again, it depends on many things - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see the glide-slope needle start to move up or down.
+In cross outer marker; this case, with our plane, to around 1700 RPM.
+Again, it depends on many things drop second notch of - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see flaps the glide-slope needle start to move up or down.
 Like the localizer needle though, ... (are you ready?)
 DON'T CHASE IT.
 Watch how it's moving, then make your adjustment.